CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/09-speech.md

 ### Review

-In this lab, you have completed:
+In this lab, you have completed the following tasks:

-- Create an **Azure AI Speech** resource
+- Created an **Azure AI Speech** resource
-- Explore speech to text in Speech Studio
+- Explored speech to text in Speech Studio

 ## You have successfully completed this lab.